 However, they’re not exactly the same criteria as you’ve heard from us in reference to a merit scholarship.

-So they aren’t automatically awarded after admission, but they’re automatically considered.
+So you aren’t automatically awarded after admission, but you’re automatically considered.

 And they will look at everything: GPA, test scores, personality, and what you did in High School.
 They might even call your twice removed cousin and see what you did at your 2nd birthday… Ok maybe not that far, but you get the idea.